 About the USC Rossier School of Education

-The Rossier School of Education is part of the University of Southern California, one of the world’s leading private research universities.
-We are located in the heart of Los Angeles, one of the most exciting and dynamic American cities and a unique global hub in the Pacific Rim.
-This offers students a rich urban environment in which to learn, as well as many international opportunities for research and study.
-At USC, students come from all 50 states and 110 other countries, including more than 5,000 international students each academic year.
-USC Rossier students also bring a diversity of perspectives informed both by age and by work and life experience.
+The USC Rossier School of Education (pronounced “ross-EAR”) is part of the University of Southern California, one of the world’s leading private research universities.
+Located in the heart of Los Angeles, USC offers students a rich urban environment in which to learn, as well as many international opportunities for research and study.
+At USC, students come from all 50 states and 110 countries, including more than 5,000 international students each academic year